Best of Central Europe

 Why you'll love this trip

-- Embark on a hike through the lesser known but no less stunning Tatra Mountains in Slovakia.
-With a range of trails available, you’ll be high above the valley floor admiring the vistas in no time.
+- Hike through the lesser-known Tatra Mountains in Slovakia.
+With a range of trails available, you’ll be high above the valley floor, admiring the views in no time.

-- See the classic Polish cities of Wroclaw and Krakow and pay a sobering but important visit to nearby Auschwitz.
+- See the classic Polish cities of Wroclaw and Krakow and feel the emotional wallop of a sobering visit to nearby Auschwitz.

-- Discover the magical Cesky Krumlov on a guided tour around town with your small group, passing by medieval buildings, verdant countryside and the flowing Vltava River.
+- Discover Cesky Krumlov on a guided tour around town with your small group.
+See medieval buildings, beautiful countryside and the flowing Vltava River.

-- Get the low-down on Budapest’s classic charm, café culture, and eclectic neighbourhood vibes during your time here.
-Have you actually been to Budapest if you didn’t go to a ruin bar?
+- Get the low-down on Budapest’s classic charm, cafe culture and eclectic neighbourhood vibes during your time here.
+Have you actually been to Budapest if you didn’t go to the ruin bars?

 View the itinerary for departures between 01 January 2025 - 31 December 2025